The 6 Scary Truths About Becoming an Entrepreneur

 6. Perception matters.

 Even when your business is not doing amazing, act like it is.
 Smile.
 Perception matters.
 Perception, in fact, matters more than reality.
 Six months ago, I rebranded my business.
 It was the most difficult time of my entire business career.
-I lost one quarter of sales force because these staffers didn’t believe in me or my new brand.
+I lost one-quarter of my sales force because these staffers didn’t believe in me or my new brand.

 The hard truth is that there will always be days when you have to use every ounce of your being to put on a smile to tell the world that everything’s OK.
 I promise, if you do, one day you’ll wake up and everything really will be OK.